PatrickRanval/seed-library-course-project/README.md

 ## TODO:

-    For Search:
-    	{ path: 'search', component: SeedSearchComponent, children: [ { path: ':id', component: SeedFromSearchComponent}]}

-    In those revised templates for <app-seed-search> and <app-seed-shelf> add <router-outlet></router-outlet> that displays the child 		components, which is the detail view.

-    Probably set IDs to respond to a subscription via params.
+Add a SeedToShelf Component as a Modal, implement as Angular Form

+Add a EditSeedOnShelfComponent as a Modal, implement as Angular Form

-    Probably go ahead and make the Edit Seed On Shelf Component as a child route from the shelf component.
+Make the Edit Seed On Shelf Component as a child route from the shelf component.
 { path: ':id/edit', component: EditSeedOnShelfComponent}

 Modify SeedFromSearchComponent to display detailed information

+Update CSS for SeedFromSearch and SeedonShelf Components

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.